Honors Course Conversion

 1. The student will submit a Course Conversion Proposal to the professor, detailing the additional work they would like to do above and beyond the regular course requirements.

 2. If the professor approves, the student and professor complete and sign the Honors Course Conversion Proposal form.
-The form is then submitted to the Honors Program office (in person or via e-mail) to the Honors Program Director of Student Services by the appropriate deadline.
+The form is then submitted to your Honors advisor (in person or via e-mail) by the appropriate deadline.
 A copy of the course syllabus should accompany the completed form.

-4. A review of the proposal and contract is completed by the Honors Program Director of Student Services.
+4. A review of the proposal and contract is completed by the Honors Director of Academic Affairs.
 An e-mail is sent to the professor and student indicating approval, denial, or if additional information is needed prior to approval.

-5. During finals week, the Honors Program Director of Student Services will contact the student and/or professor to ensure the additional workload has been completed by the student.
+5. During finals week, the Honors College will contact the professor to ensure the additional workload has been completed by the student.

-Questions: If you have any questions regarding the Course Conversion process please contact the Honors Program office at 859-257-3111.
+Questions: If you have any questions regarding the Course Conversion process please contact the Honors College at 859-257-3111.